khaledk2/leb-beta/docs/user_guide/upload_strains.rst

 **Notes**

 * The grid must be empty of rows to correctly export the template file.
-* If the browser window is shrank, you can export using the "Export Template" button which is located by clicking the blue "Data" button.
+* If the browser window is shrunk, you can export using the "Export Template" button which is located by clicking the blue "Data" button.
 This displays a drop-down menu of the template importing and exporting functions.

 .. figure:: ../images/fill_multi_rows.png
   :align: center